TeamAbella060420/U8-JavaScript-Asynchronous-Programing/README.md

 6. Managing Nested Callbacks - Each callback adds a level of nesting, and when you have lots of callbacks, the code could get complicated quickly.
 7. What is a Promise? - A Promise represents the eventual completion of an asynchronous operation.
 Promises provide a straightforward alternative for composing and managing asynchronous code, without having to write too many callbacks, or spend extra time figuring out what the program should do.
 8. Reject a Promise and Handle Errors - If an error occurs, the promise status changes from "pending" to a "rejected" (or failed) state.
 Promises give you the opportunity to handle the error with a method called catch().
-9. From Callbacks to Promises -
+9. From Callbacks to Promises - convert parts of the project from callbacks to promises.